 Why Deep Rest Might Be the Most Productive Thing You Do All Week

-But when does healthy drive tip into chronic overdoing?
+The question is: when does healthy drive tip into chronic overdoing?

-In a culture that rewards hustle, it’s easy to slip into that mode without even realizing it.
+In a culture that rewards hustle, it’s easy to slip into that mode without realizing it.
 Neuropsychologist Julia DiGangi calls it “the overs”: overworking, overachieving, overthinking, overexplaining, overgiving, overcommitting, overaccommodating.
 (Sound familiar?)

 • Guided meditation – especially body scans or NSDR (Non-Sleep Deep Rest)